dallasmcgroarty/Body-Fat-Prediction-Project/README.md

 Language/Software:
 R was used to carry out this project and the caret library is needed to use the main cross validation function.

-codelisting contains the R code used to find the best model
+codelisting.r contains the R code used to find the best model

-Bodyfatfunction is the R code containing the function used to predict someones body fat percentage given their measurements
+bodyfatfunction.r is the R code containing the function used to predict someones body fat percentage given their measurements

 A body fat project csv file is included containing body measurement data on many people